bwesterf5/agility17dns_docs/index.rst

 |                                 | Click Finished   |
 +---------------------------------+------------------+

-TASK 3 – Create a Listener
+TASK 3 – Listeners
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-We are going to create UDP/TCP external Listeners.
+Create UDP/TCP external Listeners.
 You will use this IP
 as a target address when querying GTM.

 In the GUI, navigate to: **DNS > Delivery > Listeners > Listener List: